brycesexton/unit_2_project/README.md

 <h1>Playlist API</h1>

 <h3>Description</h3>
 <p>This application is a music playlist API that utilizes a node.js, mongoDB, express, and npm tech stack.
 There are users, playlists, and songs.
-The the playlists are owned by the users and the songs are selected by users to go into whatever is their preferred playlist.
+The the playlists are owned by the users and the songs are selected by users to go into the user's preferred playlist.
 </p>

+<h3><a href= "https://app.mural.co/t/tipsplitter4044/m/tipsplitter4044/1705449330418/184ff22033ee55a0b020ddac0c74291ce76b1495?sender=u9b5c6057df9541d75a930487">Entity Relationship Diagram</a></h3>

-<h3>Installation Steps (in order)</h3>
+<h4>Installation Steps (in order)</h4>

 <ul>
   <li>Make a main directory in your command line</li>
   <li>Git init (once inside said directory)</li>